Thizh/TextEditor/README.md

 ## Overview

-React Text Editor is an in-development project aimed at creating a user-friendly and feature-rich text editor using React.js.
+TextEditor is an in-development project aimed at creating a user-friendly and feature-rich text editor using React.js.
 This project is currently in its early stages of development, and your feedback and contributions are highly appreciated.

 ## Installation